Manga: Ookami no Kuchi: Wolfsmund

 - Stuffed into the Fridge: Wolfram did more public executions and corpse displays than you can stand.
 He enjoys them.

-- Villainous Breakdown: when the Wolfsmund is finally under siege and being brought down, Wolfram snaps enough to even throw one of his own soldiers out his window just for questioning him.
+- Villainous Breakdown: When the Wolf's Maw is finally under siege and being brought down, Wolfram snaps enough to even throw one of his own soldiers out his window just for questioning him.

 - Very Loosely Based on a True Story: The Swiss in real history drove the Holy Roman Empire out through open warfare sometime earlier than the timeframe of the manga.